jessedesimone/fmriconnmap/README.md

 # fmriconnmap

+## Functions
 ### Function 1 - Create subject-level seed-based functional connectivity maps
 - Create individual subject-level functional connectivity z-score maps/masks for a specified list of ROI coordinate centers
 - These files can later be used for second-level (group-wise) analyses (e.g., ttest, anova, etc.)

-## Function 2 - Create an group-level seed-based connectivity map/mask using subject-level z-score maps
+### Function 2 - Create an group-level seed-based connectivity map/mask using subject-level z-score maps
 - Create group functional connectivity maps/masks using the average of the z-score individual subject-level z-score maps
 - This can be used for visual purposes (i.e., QC the functional network associated with a given ROI) or statistical purposes (i.e., restricting statistical tests to a masked region)
 - This feature creates a FWER-corrected group-level map/mask based on the cluster-size threshold for a given voxel-wise p-value (0.001) and alpha-level threshold (0.01); see 3dClustSim in AFNI for more details.